tytydraco/yessleep/out/I_Found_a_Cursed_Comic_Part_3.md

 Ryan watches as I lunge out of my chair, crawl under the table, and emerge on the other side.
-Alice stands next to me.
+Lucy stands next to me.
 She’s much taller while I’m standing up.
 She smells of apples.